JackHeeley/App3Dev/BasicUniversalCppSupport/ReadMe.txt

 system_error.hpp, system_error.cpp
     These files provide a service to fetch the system error text in the default locale.

+toolsver.h
+    Provides an upgrade warning to users of earlier visual studio versions.

 utc_timestamp.hpp
     Timestamp support (provided for logging purposes, and available to client code).